common name: red imported fire ant

 Once the female alate has mated, she will rake her legs forward to snap her wings off at the basal suture and find a suitable spot to begin a new colony (Holldobler 1990).
 Often this spot is under rocks, leaves or in a small crack or crevice, such as at the edge of a sidewalk, driveway, or street.
 The queen will burrow into the soil to excavate a small chamber, which is sealed off to keep predators out.
 Within 24 hours of mating, the queen will have laid between 10 to 15 eggs, which will hatch in eight to 10 days.
 By the time the first group of eggs hatch, the queen will have laid from 75 to 125 more eggs.
 The larval stage typically lasts six to 12 days and the pupal stage for nine to 16 days.
 The newly-mated queen will stop laying eggs until the first batch of workers mature.
 This process takes from two weeks to one month.
 The queen will feed the first batch of young larvae oils regurgitated from her crop, trophic eggs or secretions from her salivary glands.
 The queen's wing muscles, which are no longer needed, break down to provide the nutrients for the young larvae (Vinson and Sorenson 1986).

-The first group of workers to emerge are characteristically small due to the limitations in nutrients that the queen provides.
+The first workers to emerge are characteristically small due to the limitations in nutrients that the queen provides.
 These workers, termed "minims," burrow out of the chamber and begin foraging for food to feed the queen and new larvae.
 The minims also begin construction of the mound.
 Within one month, larger workers are being produced and the mound is growing in size.
 By six months the colony has reached several thousand workers and the mound can be seen in a field or lawn.
-Colonies of this size generally contain a few large workers (major workers), many medium sized workers (media workers), and a majority of small workers (minor workers).
+Colonies of this size generally contain a few large workers (major workers), many medium sized workers (median workers), and a majority of small workers (minor workers).
 The three types of workers are all sterile females and serve to perform tasks necessary to maintain the colony.
 The queen is the single producer of eggs and is capable of producing as many as 1,500 eggs per day.
 Mature RIFA colonies may contain as many as 240,000 workers with a typical colony consisting of 80,000 workers (Vinson and Sorenson 1986).

 The diet of foraging workers consists of dead animals, including insects, earthworms, and vertebrates.
 Workers also collect honeydew and will forage for sweets, proteins, and fats in homes.
 They are sometimes attracted to piles of dirty laundry.
 Larvae are fed only a liquid diet until they reach the third instar.
 When the larvae reach the fourth instar, they are able to digest solid foods.
 Worker ants will bring solid food rich in protein and deposit it in a depression in front of the mouth of the larvae.
 The larvae will secrete digestive enzymes that break down the solid food and regurgitate it back to worker ants.
 The queen is fed some of the digested protein to support egg production.
 As long as food is plentiful, egg production is at its maximum (Vinson and Sorenson 1986).